jurgenwerk/ember-parsley/README.md

 </form>
 ```

-*  In your view or component's didInsertElement hook):
+*  In your view or component's didInsertElement hook:

 ```javascript
 parsley: (function() {